 In accordance with the Higher Education Act of 1965, as amended, the University of Minnesota is pleased to share the following information on the graduation rates of our 2014 cohort of full-time, first-time, degree or certificate seeking undergraduate and student athletes that have received athletic financial aid.

 While reviewing this information, please keep the following in mind:

-All graduation rates are based upon 6 years of attendance which equates to 150% of the normal completion time of our longest program (except for the Crookston campus numbers which also include associate degrees received within three years).
+All graduation rates are based upon 6 years of attendance which equates to 150% of the normal completion time of our longest program.

 Since each University of Minnesota campus is treated as a separate institution, students who begin as freshmen at one campus and receive a degree from another campus are not counted as graduates.
 Because of this, graduation rates for the coordinate campuses (Duluth, Morris, Crookston, Rochester) may appear artificially low in comparison with system wide graduation reports.